 Payer Prior Authorization Continues to Create Roadblocks

-Doctors surveyed by the American Medical Association said the payer prior authorization (PA) process creates delays in care, abandoned treatments, and impacts outcomes.
+Doctors surveyed by the American Medical Association said the payer prior authorization (PA) process creates delays in care, abandoned treatments and impacts outcomes.

 The complexity and inconsistencies of payer PA processes continue to create roadblocks to care for both patient and providers, including hospitals.
 Although the American Medical Association, along with the American Hospital Association, America’s Health Insurance Plans, the American Pharmacists Association, the Blue Cross Blue Shield Association and the Medical Group Management Association, released the “Consensus Statement on Improving the Prior Authorization Process1 (CS) in January 2018, as of December 2021, nearly four years later, an AMA survey of 1004 practicing physicians2 revealed that health plans have yet to widely implement these reforms.